Agricultural permits for driving (under 18 years old)

 Can I have passengers in the vehicle with me?

-Yes, but only if you’re transporting the passengers in connection with farm work.
+Yes, but only if you're transporting them in connection with farm work.

 What happens if I get a ticket for violating the restrictions of my permit?